JanetMatsen/protocols/_posts/2015-01-30-ADH-purification-using-liters-of-culture.md

 * Add DNAse.
 	* This will lower the viscosity of the lysate, which helps both centrifugation and flowing through the column after the resin is loaded.
 	* Amount to add is still unknown.
 	* Added 5mg of [DN25-100MG](http://www.sigmaaldrich.com/catalog/product/sigma/dn25?lang=en&region=US) (I think) from Adam 2/10/2015 and viscosity was reasonable.
+	* Added 1mg of [DN25-100MG](http://www.sigmaaldrich.com/catalog/product/sigma/dn25?lang=en&region=US) to 1.5L of ACS L641P resuspended in 6mL of buffer, and french pressed 4X.
+Viscosity was very reasonable.
+[5/7/2015](

 ## French press in the large french press cell
 * French press parameters: